 Naming and shaming legacy apps

-As mentioned, launching a 32-bit app on a 64-bit iOS device pulls up a prompt saying the app hasn’t been updated to 64 bits. ”Using it may affect overall system performance,” cautions the message.
+Lunching a legacy app on iOS 10.3-11 pulls up a prompt saying the app hasn’t been updated for 64-bit runtime. ”Using it may affect overall system performance,” cautions the message.

-You must tap OK to dismiss the message and continue using the outdated app.
+Tap OK to dismiss the message and continue using the outdated app at the expense of system performance and stability.

-Here’s a list of iOS devices that have a 64-bit chip:
+Here’s a list of iOS devices powered by Apple’s 64-bit chips:

 - iPad Air and iPad Air 2